MORDEN (Northern Line) LONDON TUBE RAMBLES

 On leaving the farm, continue to the left by the Wandle, in the direction of Colliers Wood Tube station, about a mile further on.
 Cross Windsor Avenue to continue the river walk.
 When you reach a bridge and pub, go over and pass the 1829 Print Shop, heading left.
 This part of the trail will take you through Merton Abbey Mills, which was where Arthur Liberty & Co. produced their famous ‘Liberty print’ textiles.

-Several of the original buildings and the waterwheel (restored) used by Liberty survive to be used for craft, market and leisure activities.
-Weekends are probably the best time to visit this interesting spot, as the markets operate then, but there's something going on all the time.
+Several of the original buildings and the waterwheel (restored) used by Liberty survive to be used for a variety of leisure activities.
+Weekends are probably the best time to visit this interesting spot, but there's something going on all the time.
 The buildings have info boards on them describing their original function and giving the date of their construction.
 Several are in the Arts and Crafts style - even though their purpose was strictly commercial.
 The William Morris pub, for instance, was built in 1910 as a store for blocks used in printing the fabrics - but it is easy to imagine it as a domestic dwelling.

 Go past the waterwheel to exit the site, and cross the major Merantum Way towards an archway.
 Pass through this and then cross Station Road to pick up the riverside pathway once more.
 A plaque records that the old William Morris works were situated here.
 The designs of both firms have been influential in home furnishing design since the late nineteenth century.
 Follow the river until you reach a Sainsbury superstore.
 This was built on the site of Merton Priory ('Abbey' is a misnomer).
 Cross the bridge and turn right into Merton High Street, a busy A road.
 Go over Priory Road traffic lights and soon you will be at the Tube station.
 Before you enter, glance across the road to the right to see a brightly coloured pub sign - most cheering.